Hunting potassium geoneutrinos with liquid scintillator Cherenkov neutrino detectors

-A liquid scintillator Cherenkov neutrino detector~\cite{YEH201151, alonso2014advanced} can separate Cherenkov and scintillation radiation.
-Cherenkov light can be used for directional reconstruction and scintillation light for energy reconstruction.
-Combining them offers some capability for particle identification~\cite{Hanyu}.
-This technique also can reveal the different geoneutrino components by using directional information to suppress the solar neutrino background.

-Two schemes can be utilized for a liquid-scintillator Cherenkov neutrino detector, and both are currently undergoing experimental investigations.
+Note that, so far, the liquid scintillator detector of Borexino is the only one achieving sub-MeV neutrino spectroscopy, where both large target mass and low background are realized.
+Solar neutrinos are detected through neutrino-electron scattering,

+which has no theoretical threshold.
+There is a strong correlation between the initial neutrino and scattered electron direction, especially after imposing a requirement on the kinetic energy of the recoiling electron.
+In this paper, we consider introducing directionality to the conventional liquid scintillator detector to suppress the intrinsic solar neutrino background and to detect the \K\ geoneutrinos.

+Because of the long emission time constant of scintillation radiation, the new type of liquid-scintillator Cherenkov neutrino detectors~\cite{JohnLearned, YEH201151, THEIA} can identify the small prompt Cherenkov radiation from huge slow scintillation light.
+This unique feature can provide not only the reconstruction of both direction and energy which has never been achieved in conventional liquid scintillation neutrino detectors but also particle identification~\cite{Hanyu}.
+We consider two schemes for the liquid-scintillator Cherenkov neutrino detector.
 The first approach is to use a fast, high light-yield liquid scintillator and fast photon detectors.
-The liquid scintillator emits about 10,000 scintillation photons per MeV, and has an emission time constant of a few nanoseconds.
-The timing precision of the photon detectors is several picoseconds.
-The recent experimental development of this approach can be seen in references~\cite{CHESS,CHESS2,LAPPD}.
-The second approach is to use a slow liquid scintillator and photomultiplier tubes, PMTs.
-The PMTs usually have a timing precision of about one nanosecond, while the emission time constant for scintillation light in a slow liquid scintillator is much longer, for example, 20 nanoseconds.
-Efforts in this direction are reported in references~\cite{SlowLS, mohan}.
-Here, we focus on the latter scheme, with which we are more familiar.
+In this case, the light yield can reach 10,000 photons per MeV with an emission time constant of a few nanoseconds, which is much longer than several picoseconds of timing precision of the photon detectors.
+The recent experimental development for this approach can be found in references~\cite{CHESS,CHESS2,LAPPD}.
+The second approach is to use a slow liquid scintillator and photomultiplier tubes (PMTs).
+The PMTs usually have a timing precision of about one nanosecond, while the emission time constant for the slow liquid scintillator is much longer, for example, 20 nanoseconds~\cite{SlowLS, mohan, Gruszko:2018gzr}.

-The neutrino-electron scattering process (Eq.~\ref{eq:nueScat}) has no theoretical threshold, and the strong correlation between the initial neutrino direction and the scattered electron can be utilized after imposing a requirement on the kinetic energy of the recoiling electron.
-When the kinetic energy of the electron is above the Cherenkov threshold 0.178 MeV, assuming the refractive index of the liquid to be 1.49~\cite{index}, the most severe, solar neutrino, background, can be efficiently suppressed by employing a solar-angle cut.
+In this article, we focus on the latter scheme.
+We adopted the parameter set for pure linear alkylbenzene (LAB)~\cite{SlowLS} as a slow liquid-scintillator candidate, which is most favorable for Cherenkov separation.
+The light yield is 2530 photons/MeV, and the emission rise and decay time constants are 12.2 ns and 35.4 ns, respectively.
+The time profile is shown in Figure~\ref{fig:TimeProfile}.
+The Cherenkov threshold is 0.178 MeV, assuming the refractive index of the liquid to be 1.49~\cite{index}.